 Brain Health: 10 Tips for Keeping "Senior Moments" at Bay

 One important factor that we do know is that, even though the brain is technically not a muscle, in many ways it functions like one.
-For your brain to stay healthy operate at its best, it must be nurtured, nourished, and “exercised” every day.
-Here are 10 ways to keep your mind flexible and working for you at any age…
+For your brain to stay healthy and operate at its best, it must be nurtured, nourished, and “exercised” every day.

 In fact, recent research conducted by the University of Pennsylvania found that “extensive wakefulness” may cause permanent damage to neurons responsible for cognition and alertness.
 For deep, healing sleep to occur, delta and theta brainwave states are best.

-#4: Exercise.
-Not only is moderate quantities of exercise good for your immune system, cardiovascular system, and even your gut, it is also healthy for your mind as well, according to research conducted at the University of California, Irvine’s Institute for Brain Aging and Dementia.
+Not only is moderate quantities of exercise good for your immune system, cardiovascular system, and even your gut, it’s also healthy for your mind as well, according to research conducted at the University of California, Irvine’s Institute for Brain Aging and Dementia.